 Example b.
 The vendor placed two components in the “complete status ready for shipment.”
 However, the tags did not contain required identification of the QC inspector who approved the completion of the final inspection as required by the vendor’s procedure.

-Minor because: he inspection status is also identified in inspection records, or a traveler, and the final inspection had been performed.
+Minor because: It is an isolated incident, and the inspection status is also identified in inspection records, or a traveler, and the final inspection had been performed.

-Greater-than-minor if: here no documentary evidence final inspection w performed.
+Greater-than-minor if: There are repetitive occurrences where there is no documentary evidence final inspections were performed.

+Or the components would not meet the acceptance criteria of the final inspection.

 Example c.
 The inspectors identified that the vendor’s procedure was not compliant with technical or quality requirements required in the purchase order.